MexicanSocietyUoB/Seminars/assets/posters/2018/template/README.md

 We invite anyone to assist and be part of the speakers, be part of the audience where we create a friendly to share knowledge.
-So, if you have a conference presentation coming up, or are working on a paper/other research idea you would like to give a presentation on/get feedback about, please feel free to volunteer to give a talk to our friendly audience!
+So, if you have a conference presentation coming up, or are working on a paper or other research idea you would like to give a presentation on and get feedback about, please feel free to volunteer to give a talk to our friendly audience!

 Please help us to circulate the seminar series of the Mexican society for 2018.